What is web traffic?

 Measuring web traffic

-You can measure web traffic through the traffic statistics found in the automatically generated list of all the pages served called the web server log file.
+You can measure web traffic through the traffic statistics found in the automatically generated list of all the pages served.
+This is called the web server log file.

 By inserting a small piece of HTML code in every page of the web site you can also have external tracking applications to record web traffic.
-A packet sniffing can also enable you to have random samples of traffic data which can help you interpret web traffic as a whole across total Internet usage.
+A packet sniffing can also enable you to have random samples of traffic data.
+These can help you interpret web traffic as a whole across total Internet usage.

 (Read more about packet sniffing)

-Measuring website traffic gives you an idea of the success or the popularity of your entire website and also about its individual pages or the sections within the site.
-The less traffic your site gets the less successful or popular it is and the more traffic it receives the more successful or popular it is.
+Measuring website traffic gives you an idea of the success or the popularity of your entire website.
+And also about its individual pages or the sections within the site.
+The less traffic your site gets the less successful or popular it is.
+And the more traffic it receives the more successful or popular your site is.

 When you visit a website, you typically browse through a few pages before going to other sites.
 A visitor generates a minimum of a page view.
 This is either the landing page or (often) the homepage.
 More page views are generated when a visitor requests any other page(s) within the website.